-Timing Function Default Notes Release Time 2s The time over which parameter values go to their de- fault values when the cuelist is released; see Releasing Masters (p.306).
-Assert Time 2s The time in which parameters go to their values determ- ined by the cuelist when the cuelist is asserted; see Asserting One Cuelist Over the Others (p.314).
+Timing Function Default Notes Release Time 2s The time over which parameter values go to their default values when the cuelist is released; see Releasing Masters (p.304) .
+Using the (global) option will refer the cuelist to use the global release time established in the show manager window under the show settings tab.
+Assert Time 2s The time in which parameters go to their values determined by the cuelist when the cuelist is asserted; see Asserting One Cuelist Over the Others (p.311).
+Using the (global) option will refer the cuelist to use the global assert time established in the show manager window under the show settings tab.
 Back Time 2s The time in which the cuelist steps back to the previous cue when the Halt key is pressed twice (to first halt the cuelist and then send it back).
+Using the (global) option will refer the cuelist to use the global back time established in the show manager window under the show settings tab.
 Playback Rate 100% Default proportion rate of the cuelist.
 A rate of 50% will double all cue timings, a rate of 200% will halve all cue timings.
 Cue Only Off Releases previous cue's tracking values as you advance the list to the next cue.
 Tracking values are released using the total fade time of the cue being played.